 Stop-loss is an order that you send to your Forex broker to close the position automatically.
 Take-profit works in much the same way, letting you lock in profit when a certain price level is reached.
 SL/TP is, therefore, used to exit the market.
 Preferably, in the right way and at the right moment.
 Several strategies exist, making the decision process harder but also providing the trader with additional opportunities.

 Opening stop-loss orders

 What is a stop-loss and why would anyone use it in trading?
 By opening a stop-loss order you determine the amount of money you are willing to risk in a case of each particular deal.

 IQ Option trading platform calculates the said amount as a percentage of your initial investment.

-Cutting off losses at the right moment is a skill all traders have to learn sooner or later should they want to reach certain degree of success.
+Cutting off losses at the right moment is a skill all traders have to learn sooner or later should they want to reach a certain degree of success.
 Professional traders do believe it is wise to adjust stop-losses to market conditions, not only the amount of money you are ready to sacrifice.
 Taking technical analysis into consideration can also be practical.
 And remember, the majority of traders agree: it is vital to know when to get out of trade even before opening a position.